yvesdebeer/alexa-watson/README.md

 * Click `Create` and `Create Action`
 * Give the action a name e.g. 'getWeather' and click `Create`
 * Replace the Node.js code with the code from the cloned repo file: 'getWeather.js'
+* Replace the '<node-red-url>' part of the url variable so it refers to your weather api within Node-RED.
 * Click on `Endpoints`from the menu on the left and click `Enable as Web Action`
 * Note down the HTTP Method URL: e.g. 'https://eu-gb.functions.cloud.ibm.com/api/v1/web/IBMBelgium_dev/default/getWeather.json'
+* Click on Code

-Now you can test the Cloud function  via the `Invoke`button, but first you need to specify an input:
+Now you can test the Cloud function via the `Invoke` button, but first you need to specify an input:

-* Click on `Change Input` and add following JSON :
+* Click on `Invoke with parameters` and add following JSON :
 	{
     	"location":"Brussels"
 	}